 Reflections from Rev. Emily Gage

-What Does It Mean To Be a Community of Risk?
+What Does It Mean To Be a Community of Transformation?